Table of Contents

 - Ability to adapt to an intensive program and a challenging cultural environment; and

-- Diversity of background and perspective in representing the United States abroad.
+- Uniqueness of background and perspective in representing the United States abroad.

 Language and Program Site Questions

 Can I apply for programs in more than one language?
 No, you must choose to apply for only one language offered by the CLS Program.

 May I select a site or indicate a site preference if I am applying for a language that has more than one program site?
 No. Site placement for languages where more than one location is offered will be made based on a variety of factors as determined by the CLS Program institutes and the U.S. Department of State.
 The CLS Program will not be able to accommodate site change requests before or during the program.